Leinnan/bevy_tiled_blueprints/README.md

 Debug rendering of Objects placement can be enabled by adding `TiledBlueprintsDebugDisplayPlugin` plugin to the application.
 There is example in `examples/simple.rs`.

+## ToDo

+- parse different object shapes, for now it just takes `x` and `y` pos and turns that into `Tranform` components
+- make example with support for collisions from `bevy_rapier` for example
+- update `Cargo.toml` so it use package from crates.io instead of github branch- blocked until [bevy_ecs_tilemap](https://github.com/StarArawn/bevy_ecs_tilemap) gets update

 ---

 Big thanks to the authors of [bevy_ecs_tilemap](https://github.com/StarArawn/bevy_ecs_tilemap), this whole thing is based on expanding the tiled example from there.